MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-troubleshooting-installation.md

 ## Policy settings restricting download & install

-If your users are experiencing issues installing the app, as an administrator you may have set some restrictions preventing them from downloading and installing it.
-They may see this error:
+If your users are experiencing issues installing the app, as an administrator you can set some restrictions preventing them from downloading and installing it.
+They could see this error:

 :::image type="content" source="media/new-teams-troubleshooting-org-policies.png" alt-text="error when policies restrict install":::